dOpensource/smsgateway/README.md

     - a2ensite smsgateway.conf
     - service apache2 restart
 5. cd flowroute-messaging-php
-6. Install Composer - run these commands
+6. Install Composer - run each of these commands

-` php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
+  - php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"

-php -r "if (hash_file('SHA384', 'composer-setup.php') === 'e115a8dc7871f15d853148a7fbac7da27d6c0030b848d9b3dc09e2a0388afed865e6a3d6b3c0fad45c48e2b5fc1196ae') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"
+  - php -r "if (hash_file('SHA384', 'composer-setup.php') === 'e115a8dc7871f15d853148a7fbac7da27d6c0030b848d9b3dc09e2a0388afed865e6a3d6b3c0fad45c48e2b5fc1196ae') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"

-php composer-setup.php
+  - php composer-setup.php

-php -r "unlink('composer-setup.php');" `
+  - php -r "unlink('composer-setup.php');"

 6. php composer.phar install
+7. service apache2 restart
 8. Test it by going to http://<your server>:<port>  - You should see a welcome message

 * Our config has the server sitting on port  9090.
-You can change that if you want.
-You might have to add a "Listen 9090" to your /etc/httpd/conf/httpd.conf in order to get the server to listen on a port other then 80.
+You can change that if you want by changing the Listion directive in the smsgateway.conf file.

 ##Setup Flowroute API Gateway URL